New Zealand police battle protesters as tents burn, Parliament camp is cleared

 “We have all at times felt angry during this occupation,” she said in a speech delivered as the police operation continued outside.
 “After all, when we are in the middle of a pandemic, and 400 people hospitalized and 20,000 people becoming sick in just one day, it’s almost impossible to comprehend that people would stand opposed to efforts to slow that down.”

-She said police had arrested around 60 people, and that a group of around 270 protesters — many misled by dangerous conspiracy theories — were to blame for the violence.
+She said that police had arrested about 60 people, and that a group of about 270 protesters — many misled by dangerous conspiracy theories — were to blame for the violence.

 “One day, it will be our job to try and understand how a group of people could succumb to such wild and dangerous mis- and disinformation,” she said.
 “And while many of us have seen that disinformation, and dismissed it as conspiracy theory, a small portion of our society have not only believed it, they have acted on it in an extreme and violent way.
 That cannot stand.”

-The camp began in early February as protesters gathered to oppose coronavirus vaccines and vaccine mandates but quickly grew into an amorphous demonstration against all pandemic restrictions.
-Initially, the atmosphere was almost playful, with authorities turning on the sprinklers and blaring “Baby Shark” and other songs to disperse the protesters, who countered with singing, dancing and music of their own.
+The camp began in early February as protesters gathered to oppose coronavirus vaccines and vaccination mandates but quickly grew into an amorphous demonstration against all pandemic restrictions.
+Initially, the atmosphere was almost playful, with authorities turning on sprinklers and blaring “Baby Shark” and other songs to disperse the protesters, who countered with singing, dancing and music of their own.

 But tensions have grown over time.
 Last week, police were pelted with feces as they tried to install concrete barriers to block additional cars from joining the protest.